 With Starred you can ask your job candidates for feedback from the moment they leave the funnel.
 In the majority of cases, that is after the rejection and, in some cases, after the hiring decision.
 If your candidates choose to withdraw their job applications – either after the interview process or after the job offer- you can also ask them for feedback using Starred.

 When to send an applicant your Candidate Experience survey?
 When they leave the funnel – here’s why

 Rejected candidates will tell you the truth.
-As they don’t have any interest in sugarcoating anything they’ll share with you what they think is wrong with your hiring process.
+As they don’t have any interest in sugarcoating anything they’ll share with you what they think is wrong with your recruiting process.
 And that’s what you want: honest insights will help you learn from your mistakes.

 TL;DR (Too Long; Didn’t Read)

-At Starred, we recommend for you to send a Candidate Experience survey after the candidates leave the funnel.
+At Starred, we recommend for you send a Candidate Experience survey after the candidates leave the funnel.

 Sending over Candidate Experience surveys after every step in your hiring process would end up being burdensome for your job applicants.
 You need to focus on the feedback shared by rejected job seekers as they’ll ultimately be more honest and their situation will compel them to share feedback on the most problematic aspects of your hiring process.